Reql1337/midtermcalc/README.md

 In this guide, we'll build a calculator application that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
 Along the way, we'll implement several OOP design patterns to make our code modular, reusable, and easy to maintain.

 We'll also set up logging to keep track of events and use Python's built-in debugger (`pdb`) to help us troubleshoot any issues that arise.

 ---

+---

+## Installation <a name="installation"></a>

+Requirements: Python 3.8 or higher & PIP

+- Clone the repository
+- Install dependences using [pip install -r requirements.txt]

+---